LOLITA ANALYSIS - PART FOUR

 Sometimes the keen is described as a sound of a woman's wail and the moan of an owl.

 Lilith is also one who stands at the boundary of death and the otherworldly, the tales mostly involving death.
 She was represented as a night creature, sometimes an owl, and was called a howler.
 ILL (yalal) means to howl or wail...

 ...with "mourning for death and destruction in view" (HAW Theological Wordbook of the Old Testament—Joel 1:5, Micah 1:8).

-After the toll booth, the ferry is next seen, and we have no mention of the ferry in the book or screenplay.
+On the way to get Lolita, Humbert passes through a toll booth, and then we have him taking a ferry.
+We have no mention of the ferry in the book or screenplay.
 Certainly, just another symbol of travel, but in myth ferries are common porters of the dead to the underworld.

 The entirety of The Shining and Bill's trip to Somerton, in Eyes Wide Shut, occur in underworld places, as I write of in my Eyes Wide Shut analysis.

-Bill is in an area of New York where we don't have the walls of evergreens into which his taxi is shown as entering after it passes (what I was able to identify as) the Oyster Bay funeral home.
+Bill is in an area of New York where we don't have the walls of evergreens into which his taxi is shown as entering after it passes (what I was able to identify as) the Oyster Bay funeral home on the way to Somerton.
 After the funeral home is when the transition of greenery takes place from deciduous to the evergreens.

 A crossfade takes from the funeral home to the evergreens above, but the building long lingers, as can be seen with a little brightening.
 Its columns at one point blend with the trunks of the trees.

 This trip to Somerton is prefigured in a small evergreen at the end of the waiting room desk at Bill's office.